 | MySQL Database | Yes | Yes |

 Winner: Apex Hosting.
-Their custom panel is more intuitive than Multicraft, and features like server splitting and the broader modpack library make daily management easier.
+Their custom panel is more intuitive than Multicraft, and features like server splitting (running multiple servers from one plan) and the broader modpack library with 200+ one-click installs make daily management noticeably easier.

 Customer Support

 Shockbyte offers 24/7 ticket support and live chat.
-Response times typically range from 30 minutes to a few hours.
-Their knowledge base covers the basics but isn't as deep.
+Response times typically range from 30 minutes to a few hours depending on time of day.
+Their knowledge base covers basic setup but lacks depth for advanced configurations.

 Apex Hosting also offers 24/7 support via tickets and live chat.
-They're generally faster to respond (often under 15 minutes) and have a more comprehensive knowledge base with detailed tutorials.
+They tend to respond faster, often under 15 minutes during business hours, and have a comprehensive knowledge base with step-by-step tutorials for popular modpacks.

 DDoS Protection & Uptime